top of page

 Many AI demos fail not because the models are weak, but because the system design collapses under real-world constraints.
 This project succeeded because we treated the prototype like the first slice of a production system, not a throwaway proof-of-concept.

-That mindset—designing for reality even under extreme time pressure—is what I bring to every engagement.
+Designing for reality under time pressure is what I bring to every engagement.

 ________________________________________________

-If you’re building an AI prototype that needs to survive contact with real users, real data, or real deadlines, I’m happy to talk.
+If you're building an AI prototype that needs to survive contact with real users, messy data, and hard deadlines, I'm happy to talk.